 4. Have a Demo Reel or Showcase of Your Work Ready

-Whatever your specialization, even an animator-generalist needs something to show others.
-When you present your biography, animation is one field where, just like a swimmer, your skills cannot be judged by your certificates or degrees.
+Whatever your specialisation, even an animator generalist needs something to show others.
+When you present your biography, animation is one field where, just like a swimmer, your skills cannot be judged by your certificates.
 You have to show what you can do.

 You can get an idea of how I showcase my works in animation from time-to-time based on my specialization, which sometimes is based on a majority requirement from a sub-sector of the market.
 It must be a way-of-life to makeover your reel at least every 6–12 months to keep to the trends.

 As far as networking is concerned, showing up and participating at technical conferences related to animation is a very good idea.
 Mingle with the community, pass on your demo DVDs or business cards with your portfolio URL there, or even load up your reels on your iPhone.

 You never know when somebody wants to look at your work.
 You must be ready for any situation.
 You could be another success story.
 What if Steven Spielberg happens to sit beside you at your coffee table at one of the conferences?
 Yes, it is possible for that kind of thing to happen in any of these conferences that I have named for your convenience.
 It happened to me several times when I was at SIGGRAPH.
 A celebrity animator may just be at a book sale joint, and they could get into a conversation with you.

 In this way, I have met people who were TDs (Technical Directors) for movies like Titanic and Speed, and I even met the inventor of the famous module in 3D Studio Max called “Character Studio.”
 I remember my excitement then.
 It was a pleasure for me to pass on my demo reel to him when he asked for it.